 This topic describes how to use the Container Service console to create a Secret.

 A Kubernetes cluster is created.
-For more information, see Create a Kubernetes cluster.
+For more information, see Create an ACK cluster.

 We recommend that you use Secrets for sensitive configurations in Kubernetes clusters, such as passwords and certificates.

 Secrets have many types.
 For example:

 - Service Account: Automatically created by Kubernetes, which is used to access Kubernetes APIs and is automatically mounted to the pod directory /run/secrets/kubernetes.io/serviceaccount.